matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 ##### Alternative solution: duplicate the tracking data

 Alternatively to using the RollUp Reporting plugin you can duplicate the tracking data.
-To duplicate the data you can call `addTracker` with a `null` value Piwik URL and your website ID where to duplicate the data:
+To duplicate the data you can call `addTracker` with a Piwik URL and your website ID where to duplicate the data:

 ```js
   var u="//piwik.example.org/";